crmaykish/project-rogue/README.md

 ## v0.1 Release Features
 - [ ] Ten levels to descend with a final boss
+- [ ] One generic randomized class
-- [ ] Warrior class stats and abilities
+- [ ] Learn abilities from books
 - [ ] Three enemy types with distinct stats and AI behavior
 - [ ] Five weapons
 - [ ] Two shields